Read on for my recipe for homemade yogurt

 I remember many, many years ago making jokes about hippy types who could knit their own yogurt.
-You know, you’d see someone in open sandals in midwinter swathed in layers of multi coloured cheesecloth with a multitude of love beads and maybe sporting a dreadlock or two and just know that they were deeply veggie and embraced the yogurt culture in a big way.
+You know, you’d see someone in open sandals in midwinter swathed in layers of cheesecloth with a multitude of love beads.
+Maybe they were even sporting a dreadlock or two and you just knew they were deeply veggie and embraced the yogurt culture in a big way.

 That was then, this is now and friends I make my own homemade yogurt with not a love bead/dreadlock or sandal in sight, but I do use a bit of cheesecloth now and then.